Projects

 Benjamin Russell High School

 Benjamin Russell High School is a new educational facility for Alexander City Schools, located in Alexander City, Alabama.
-The school is designed to serve Grades 9 through 12, encompassing 262,000 square feet, and is currently under construction.
+The school is designed to serve Grades 9 through 12.
 The extensive facility features a Kitchen/Cafeteria, a 650-seat Auditorium, Band and Choral spaces, Health Sciences areas, a Media Center, a 1,200-seat Competition Gymnasium, a Two-Story Classroom Wing, Administrative Offices, a Storm Shelter, and New Site and Athletic Amenities.
+Our design pays homage to the local identity, incorporating a "Lake Martin" aesthetic that blends seamlessly into the community while providing 262,000 square feet of modern learning space.
+With features like a centrally located courtyard and advanced science labs, state-of-the-art culinary kitchens to the acoustically engineered band room—which doubles as a fortified tornado shelter—every detail was designed with the safety and success of these students in mind.
+This project was more than just a build; it was about creating a vibrant hub for arts, academics, and athletics that will serve the central Alabama region for generations to come.
+This campus is now a premier educational facility in the state.

 Oak Mountain High School Performing Arts Center

-The Fine Arts (Band and Choral) Addition includes a New Band Room of 5,000 square feet with 18-foot ceilings, a viewing platform, and the capability to be divided into two separate rehearsal spaces, as well as a New Choir Room measuring 2,540 square feet, also with 18-foot ceilings.
+The Fine Arts (Band and Choral) Addition to Oak Mountain High School, includes a New Band Room of 5,000 square feet with 18-foot ceilings, a viewing platform, and the capability to be divided into two separate rehearsal spaces, as well as a New Choir Room measuring 2,540 square feet, also with 18-foot ceilings.
 The addition also provides a New Band Room, a New Choir Room, an Ensemble Practice Room, New Staff/Student Restrooms, Trophy Display, Offices, Music, and Instrument Storage.

 Heman Drummond Center of Innovation

-Career and Technical education center for 2,100 high school students.
-Prepares students with innovative training in fields such as cyber IT, healthcare, automotive and construction through industry certifications, college-level technical courses, mentorships, apprenticeships, and internships.
+The Heman Drummond Center of Innovation is a state-of the art Career and Technical education center designed to accommodate 2,100 high school students.
+The facility prepares students with innovative training in fields such as cyber IT, healthcare, automotive and construction through industry certifications, college-level technical courses, mentorships, apprenticeships, and internships.
+The project is currently under construction and is anticipated to be complete in the Fall of 2026.

 Best Pre-K Academy